|Building a program|

 To start building a new program, you'll firstly need to select a program template.
 This can be done by going to Automation > My programs and clicking on New program.

-You can choose from a blank template, or, if you're looking for more of a helping hand to get up and running, you can select one of our pre-built templates - 'Birthday program', 'Re-engagement program' and 'Welcome program'.
+You can choose from a blank template, or, if you're looking for more of a helping hand to get up and running, you can select one of our many pre-built templates which have been designed for a range of different purposes.

 You'll be asked to name your program, and you'll then be taken through to the program builder canvas.